Rotation Schedule by Year – Overview of the Training Experience

 There is also elective and research/scholarship time over the course of the training program.
 Residents can tailor this time to their interests and educational needs.
 Elective options include radiology, psychiatry, transfusion medicine, and anesthesia.
 There is a faculty research champion to help facilitate scholarship.
 The resident’s mentor can foster introductions to various attendings in a field of interest, and help the resident navigate the numerous options for research and scholarship at Lahey Hospital & Medical Center.
 There is funding to support resident travel should resident efforts lead to a presentation at a national meeting.

 Elective time can also be used to travel abroad as part of the Global Outreach Program in which various Lahey faculty members participate.
-Typically each year, 2 or 3 residents join the electrophysiology cardiology team for an annual visit to Bolivia for Project Pacer.
-This group, for more than 25 years, has been providing specialized cardiac care to patients in Bolivia, where Chagas disease is endemic.

 In order to make sure that residency training is as good as it can be, we seek input from the residents on an ongoing basis through various focus groups, elective class representative, and monthly business meetings (and our doors are always open!).
-The following changes have been made recently:
+The following updates have been made recently:

 - A “4 + 1” schedule in which the residents are divided into 5 “firms” and spend every 5th week in resident continuity clinic